Trust is as important as it is uncommon in today’s world.

 In any relationship, the absence of trust results in uncertainty, insecurity and a grave sense of vulnerability.
 Despite being well-recognized as the foundation of all good relationships and effective management, statistics paint a dismal picture of the prevalence of trust: Forbes reports 70% of employees in the US are disengaged or without a connect to their workplace.
 The 2013 Edelman Trust Barometer also reported high global apathy regarding the ethics of the business world.

 Once recognized simply as a “fluffy” concept, trust is actually quite a significant business driver disguised as a “soft” factor.
 There is strong evidence of the importance of trust in the workplace.
 Research confirms a positive relationship between employee trust and workplace performance.
 A 2013 survey of business professionals concurs: teams with high trust outperform teams that don’t trust each other.
 A 2002 study revealed that high-trust organizations yield a 286% higher return to shareholders than low-trust organizations.
 A distrustful culture leads to inefficiency and costly turnovers.

-Trust is the most valuable workplace currency in creating loyal customers and employees.
+Building trust in the workplace is the most valuable currency in creating loyal customers and employees.

 Types of Trust